solidjs/solid/documentation/signals.md

 ## Operators

 Solid provides a couple simple operators to help construct more complicated behaviors.
 They work both as standalone and curried Functional Programming form, where they return a function that takes the input accessor.
 They are not computations themselves and are designed to be passed into `createMemo`.
 The possibilities of operators are endless.
-Solid only ships with 4 basic ones:
+Solid only ships with 2 basic array ones:

-### `pipe(...operators): (signal) => any`

-The pipe operator is used to combine other operators in curried form.

 ### `map(() => any[], iterator: (item, index) => any, options: { fallback: () => any }): () => any[]`

 ### `map(iterator: (item, index) => any, options: { fallback: () => any }): (signal) => () => any[]`

 Memoized array map operator with optional fallback.
 This operator does not re-map items if already in the list.

 ### `reduce(() => any, accumulator: (memo, item, index) => any, seed): () => any`

 ### `reduce(accumulator: (memo, item, index) => any, seed): (signal) => () => any`

 Array reduce operator useful for combining or filtering lists.

-### `defer(() => any, options: { timeoutMs }): () => any`
-### `defer(options: { timeoutMs }): (signal) => () => any`

-Only propagates change when browser is not busy. `timeoutMs` is the maximum time before it forces update.

-## Observables

-Signals and Observable are similar concepts that can work together but there are a few key differences.
-Observables are as defined by the [TC39 Proposal](https://github.com/tc39/proposal-observable).
-These are a standard way of representing streams, and follow a few key conventions.
-Mostly that they are cold, unicast, and push-based by default.
-What this means is that they do not do anything until subscribed to at which point they create the source, and do so for each subscription.
-So if you had an Observable from a DOM Event, subscribing would add an event listener for each function you pass.
-In so being unicast they aren't managing a list of subscribers.
-Finally being push you don't ask for the latest value, they tell you.

-Observables track next value, errors, and completion.
-This is very useful for tracking discreet events over time.
-Signals are much simpler.
-They are hot and multicast in nature and while capable of pushing values over time aren't aware of it themselves.
-They are simple and synchronous.
-They don't complete, they exist or they don't exist.

-Observables can work well with Signals as being a source that feeds data into them.
-Like State, Observables are another tool that allow more control in a specific aspect of your application.
-Where State is valuable for reconciling multiple Signals together into a serializable structure to keep managing Component or Store code simple, Observables are useful for transforming Async data pipelines like handling Data Communication services.
+The `solid-rx` package contains more operators that can be used with Solid.